m-piovesan/resto-project/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 # next steps:
-[]: mix add rest and update in one
+- [X] mix add rest and update in one

-[]: develop pages for each resto
+- [X] develop pages for each resto

-[]: create a new page to show all restos
+- [ ] create a new page to show all restos

+- [ ] connect with correios API